'Sit down': Kangana Ranaut loses her calm at press conference

 At last, the producer of the reality show, Ekta Kapoor, who was present at the press event, had to intervene to settle down things, as she went down from the stage to hug the journalist for damage control.

-The disappointed reporter on the actor’s behavior remarked: “Kangana’s tone while answering was a little condescending.”
+The disappointed reporter on remarked: “Kangana’s tone while answering was a little condescending.”

 View this post on Instagram

-It is pertinent to mention that this is not the first time such an incident had taken place, following a similar scene between Kangana and media people earlier during a promotional event of her film ‘Judgemental Hai Kiyaa’, a number of journalists had banned the celeb for some time.
+It is pertinent to mention that this is not the first time such an incident had taken place, following a similar scene between Kangana Ranaut and media personnel earlier during a promotional event of her film ‘Judgemental Hai Kiyaa’, a number of journalists had banned the celeb for some time.